Air strikes return to Syria's Ghouta killing 32 as talks sputter

 "At least 32 civilians died, including seven children," said Observatory head Rami Abdel Rahman, adding that around 50 people were wounded.

-A medic inside Douma described to AFP a state of chaos at the local hospital as wounded and dead were being brought in.
+A medic inside Douma described to AFP chaos at the local hospital as wounded and dead were brought in.

 "The hospital is in a state of panic," the medic said.